040code/040code/_posts/2018-03-04-verlet-integration.md

       (->Point (+ x vx) (+ y vy gravity) x y pinned))))
 ```

-Reading superficially, this code says: if the point is pinned then return the
+Reading superficially, this code says: if the Point is pinned then return the
-same point.
+same Point.
 Otherwise, calculate it's velocity (based on the current and
 previous x & y coordinates), add some gravity in the y direction and return the
-newly calculated point.
+newly calculated Point.

 The function uses
 [destructuring](https://gist.github.com/john2x/e1dca953548bfdfb9844) to name all
 the arguments of the incoming Point.
 With destructuring, you can bind the
 values in a data structure without explicitly querying the data structure.
 So
-instead of getting each and every value out of point and binding it to a 'new'
+instead of getting each and every value out of Point and binding it to a 'new'
-name:
+name...

 ```clojure
 (let [x      (:x      point)